-Physical intervention refers to the actions by one or more people to restrict the actions of a student.
-Physical restraint is the positive application of force with the intention to physically control a student- which is a restriction of liberty.
+Physical intervention refers to the actions by one or more people to restrict the actions of a child.
+Physical restraint is the positive application of force with the intention of holding a child.
+Both are acts of care and control aimed at ensuring the safety of the child and others.